 I am feeling better today.
 When l tell you this, I mean it.
 Every day of my life has several bouts of joy.
 My joy always overpowers my sadness.
 It is about one’s attitude, darling.

-I received a call from Sheila.
+I received a call from Sheila, my long-time friend.
 She never forgets to remember.
 She gave me a name to call.
 I will follow through and I am hopeful that I can learn how to accept and live with what I cannot change.
 One level at a time, I will climb the stairs until I find peace.

 It is a beautiful sunny day in my ‘once upon a time’ beautiful Chicago.
 I watch the sun rise up over a beautiful and calm Lake Michigan.
 I gaze at my new jade plant in my window and I smile.